 Before your procedure, do the following:

 Follow your doctor’s instructions about eating and drinking.

-Tell your doctor about the medications you take.
-You may need to stop taking certain medications before the procedure, especially aspirin, Coumadin, or other blood thinners.
+Tell your doctor about the medicines and herbal supplements you take.
+You may need to stop taking certain medicines before the procedure, especially aspirin, warfarin, or other blood thinners.